Maitreya-01/SOC2025_MiniGPU/README.md

 ---

 ## Post Midterm
-**GPU contains all the required source files(modules) and testbenches, also file named Screenshots contains important screenshots**
+**GPU Folder contains all the required source files(modules) and testbenches, also file named Screenshots contains important screenshots**